-7. Dump dough onto floured counter and divide into three equal chunks.
+7. Dump dough onto lightly floured counter and divide into three equal chunks.
 Using floured hands, form three logs, lengthwise, on the baking sheet.
 Each log should be about 1 inch high, two inches wide, and 12-14 inches long.

 8. Whisk egg white in small bowl until foamy; brush egg white glaze on top and sides of each log.